primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Depending on your configuration, some users may have the ability to search for records owned by other users.
 In this case, the records are only be visible in the list view.
-Clicking on a record in this view does not take the user to the view/edit page for that record.
+Clicking on a record in this view does not take the user to the view page for that record.
 Instead, the user can perform actions on the record from the list review.

 ![](/img/image88.png)